RedCrewOS/open-qr-standard/profiles/core-profile.md

          "properties": {
             "qrId": {
                "type": "string",
-               "description": "The qr-id that the information was requested for" },
+               "description": "The offer-id that the information was requested for" },
             "provider": {
                "type": "string",